pakinsa/DevOps_Project/08. Loadbalance Automation/Readme.md

 ### Darey.io DevOps Bootcamp

-### Purpose: To automated the configuration of two EC2 apache webserver  with nginx load balancer using Shell Scripting
+### Purpose: To automate the configuration of two EC2 apache webserver  with nginx load balancer using Shell Scripting

 ![Alt text](img/00.loadbal.png)

 We shall divide the automation script into two(2).

 ### First Script
-First Script contains :
+First Script contains commands to be used on AWS CLI :

 1. Create 2 new EC2 instances as webservers 1 & 2